TITLE Director, Career Center

-IMMEDIATE SUPERVISOR Assistant Vice President for Student Academic Support Services
+IMMEDIATE SUPERVISOR Associate Vice President for Enrollment Management and Services

 MAJOR ADMINISTRATOR Vice President for Student Affairs

-The Director serves as the chief administrator for the Career Center which provides activities, services, and programs that aid individuals in their career development and job search.
-The Director monitors all aspects of the daily operations, assesses the effectiveness of programs, policies and procedures, supervises professional, support and student personnel, and administers the departmental budget.
+The Director, Career Center provides leadership and direction for the Career Center, which provides services and programs that aid individuals in their career development and job search.
+The Director, Career Center monitors all aspects of the daily operations, assesses the effectiveness of programs, policies, and procedures, supervises professional, support and student personnel, administers the departmental budget, and collects, analyzes, and disseminates data on graduate outcomes.

 MINIMUM ACCEPTABLE QUALIFICATIONS